blue-stone-j/blue-stone-j.github.io/_posts/os/linux/2022-11-25-install-ubuntu20.md

 # cereal： a header-only C++11 serialization library that makes it easy to serialize and deserialize data (e.g., to JSON, XML, or binary formats).
 sudo apt install libcereal-dev

+# protobuf: on Ubuntu 20.04, the default version of protobuf is 3.6.1 and the corresponding shared library version is libprotobuf.so.23
+# check version of protobuf
+protoc --version
 ```

 # configuration